apache/pulsar-site/docs/getting-started-standalone.md

 For local development and testing, you can run Pulsar in standalone mode on your machine.
 The standalone mode runs all components inside a single Java Virtual Machine (JVM) process.

-To run a standalone Pulsar cluster locally, include the following steps:

-1. Download Pulsar distribution
-2. Start a Pulsar standalone cluster
-3. Create a topic
-4. Write messages to the topic
-5. Read messages from the topic
-6. Write some more messages
-7. Stop the Pulsar cluster

 :::tip

 If you're looking to run a full production Pulsar installation, see the [Deploying a Pulsar instance](deploy-bare-metal.md) guide.

 :::

+To run Pulsar in standalone mode on your machine:

-## Prerequisites
+## Step 0: Prerequisites

 - JRE (64-bit).
 Different Pulsar versions rely on different JRE versions.
 For how to choose the JRE version, see [Pulsar Runtime Java Version Recommendation](https://github.com/apache/pulsar/blob/master/README.md#pulsar-runtime-java-version-recommendation).